breitnw/fundies2-stuff/RushHour/src/Design.md

 ##### Level loading helpers

-To aid in loading levels from Strings, we have a LoadUtils class with several helper methods:
+To aid in loading levels from Strings, we have a `Parser` class instantiated with a string representation of the level and a `GridPosn` representing the selected tile on the level.

-loadVehicles loads a list of AVehicles defined by the provided layout String, assuming that the first character in the String is at the position defined by two accumulators, curX and curY.
-The vehicle at the specified GridPosn, if one exists, is selected.
-With each subsequent iteration, curX and curY are updated according to whether the next character is a newline.
+`loadVehicles` loads a list of `AVehicles` within the parser's layout String.
+It calls `loadRemainingVehicles` with a set of default parameters.

+`loadRemainingVehicles` assumes that the first character in the String is at the position defined by two accumulators, `curX` and `curY`.
+The vehicle at the specified `GridPosn`, if one exists, is selected.
+With each subsequent iteration, `curX` and `curY` are updated according to whether the next character is a newline.

-The method also utilizes a seeded instance of the Random class to generate colors for cars.
+The method also utilizes a seeded instance of the `Random` class to generate colors for cars.
 This instance always uses the same seed, since it isn't important to generate different colors each time the program is run.